WR104/bitcoin/README.md

 cargo run send <FROM> <TO> <AMOUNT>
 ```

+This project is based on the [blockchain_go](https://github.com/Jeiwan/blockchain_go) repository.

-🚧 The send feature is currently under development and not available for use.
-Need to work on sign_transaction() and sign().
+🚧 Need to work on blockchain.rs line 227.